How To Talk To Your Husband to Truly Connect

 “Two are better than one, because they have a good return for their work: If one falls down, his friend (or spouse) can help him up.
 But pity the man who falls and has no one to help him up!”

 So, how do we “de-code” this mysterious difference in our communication styles?
-We discovered two articles on different web sites that we believe will help.
+We discovered a few articles on different web sites that we believe will help.
 They won’t give you all the answers —only God Himself knows that!
 But it’s a good start.

 Please Note: The first article we will refer you to, appears on the web site for a secular magazine.
 Although it isn’t written specifically for the Christian audience, it contains good information.
 As with any human resource, just glean whatever you feel will apply to your situation, through the guidance of the Holy Spirit.